csc-training/slidefactory/docs/syntax-guide.md

 automatically generate a title slide for the presentation.

 The following metadata will be used to generate the title slide:
-- title: title for the presentation
+- title: title of the presentation
-- lang: language of the presentation (en/fi/..)
+- lang: language of the presentation (en/fi)
+- (optional) subtitle: subtitle of the presentation
+- (optional) course: name of the course/meeting
 - (optional) author: author(s) of the presentation
 - (optional) date: date of the presentation